bvavra/MIDI_Accordion/opto-interruptor.md

 #### How do opto-interruptors work?

 An opto-interruptor is a combination of an infrared LED and a transistor, with a gateway inbetween them.

-[//]: # (insert diagram)
+[//]: # (TODO - insert diagram)

-When the gateway is unobstructed, the infrared light shines directly into the transistor and triggers the switch to flow into the emitter
+When the gateway is unobstructed, the infrared light shines directly into the transistor and triggers the switch to flow into the emitter.

-[//]: # (TODO - reword).
+[//]: # (TODO - reword)

 When the gateway is blocked (or the LED is off), the transistor is powered through the collector.
 We can control the flow of current in these interruptors two different ways:

 1. By unblocking the gateway (i.e. pressing a key/button on the accoridon)